Tennis-Nadal on course for maiden Paris Masters crown, Schwartzman into ATP Finals | Sports-Games

 Tennis-Nadal on course for maiden Paris Masters crown, Schwartzman into ATP Finals

-Rafa Nadal stayed on track for a maiden Paris Masters title by beating fellow Spaniard Pablo Carreno Busta 4-6 7-5 6-1 on Friday, a result that sent Argentine Diego Schwartzman through to the ATP Tour Finals.
-The 20-time Grand Slam champion recovered from a wobbly start and turned on the engine near the end of the second set to set up a clash with German Alexander Zverev or Swiss Stan Wawrinka.
+Rafa Nadal stayed on track for a maiden Paris Masters title by beating fellow Spaniard Pablo Carreno Busta 4-6 7-5 6-1 on Friday, a result that gave Argentine Diego Schwartzman the last spot at the season-ending ATP Tour Finals.
+Spain's 20-time Grand Slam champion recovered from a wobbly start and revved up the engine near the end of the second set to clinch victory and progress to a clash with German fourth seed Alexander Zverev, who beat Swiss Stan Wawrinka 6-3 7-6(1).

-Carreno Busta needed to lift the trophy at Bercy, and next week's Sofia Open, to deny Schwartzman a spot in the season-ending event at the O2 in London after the Argentine was thrashed 6-3 6-1 by Russian Daniil Medvedev.
+Carreno Busta needed to lift the trophy at Bercy, and at next week's Sofia Open, to deny Schwartzman a spot in the ATP Finals at the O2 in London after the Argentine was earlier thrashed 6-3 6-1 by Russian Daniil Medvedev.
 The ninth seed played with confidence early on as Nadal struggled to find his range but when the 13-time French Open champion hit his stride, there was no hope for Carreno Busta.

 Nadal bagged the second set on his first opportunity with a jaw-dropping forehand passing shot that set the tone for the rout in the decider.
 Nadal, who has now beaten Carreno Busta in all of their seven encounters, had only reached the final here once.

-Earlier on Friday, Medvedev took a 3-1 lead before sealing a one-sided opening set when Schwartzman hit his eighth forehand error into the net.
-The 24-year-old Medvedev found another gear as he claimed 27 of 28 first serve points and wrapped up an emphatic victory with an ace down the line.
+Medvedev took a 3-1 lead before sealing a one-sided opening set when Schwartzman hit his eighth forehand error into the net.
+The 24-year-old Russian found another gear as he claimed 27 of 28 first serve points and wrapped up an emphatic victory with an ace down the line.

 Schwartzman needed a win to guarantee qualification for the ATP Finals in London, contested by the top eight players from Nov.
 15, but went down in 62 minutes.
 He is now through, however, after clinching the last spot.